What is a Job Change?

 Select which buyers (accounts) to monitor.Date Filters (required)

-- Checkbox: Whether to include job changes that have been announced before the person starts their new role, or in the case of a departure, before they depart their new role.
+- Checkbox: Whether to include job changes that have been announced before the person starts their new role, or in the case of a departure, before they depart their current role.

 - e.g., A local newspaper announces the retirement of a superintendent 1-2 semesters before that superintendent will officially retire and step down from the role.